 One of the best outdoor summer community shows out there!
 Can't wait!

-Louise now returns with 10 new songs of love, loss and surrender in “Lay It Down”.
+10 songs of love, loss and surrender in “Lay It Down”.
 Meticulously produced by venerable folk-rock songwriter and Red House recording artist, Cliff Eberhardt, Mosrie blends some of her most personal songs to date (“Daffodils” – about her mother’s death in 2012; and “Holding My Breath” – about the end of her 15 year marriage) with deeply moving historical songs like “Leave Your Gun” (about the Battle of Franklin in the Civil War) and “Baker Hotel 1929” (about the famed derelict haunted hotel in Mineral Wells, TX).

 Producer, Cliff Eberhardt (with cuts by Shawn Colvin, Richie Havens and Cry, Cry, Cry), brings decades of producing experience and arranging skills to “Lay It Down” while never getting in the way of the song.
 In fact, Eberhardt plays all the instruments on the CD except the mandolin – played by Anna Uptain on “Baker Hotel 1929”.
 His minimalist vision for the production of “Lay It Down” allows Louise’s warm, expressive voice and the raw emotion of the song to always be the focus while weaving in his signature melodic guitar/slide phrases and solos.